|

 the database to reduce its volume (it will generally be brought down to

-by third parties und the resulting password-protected
+to third parties und the resulting password-protected

 "zip-archive" is automatically transmitted as an email